 The pair plunged ahead with the project, fireproofing and soundproofing the auditorium, hiring check room and flower girls, and booking talent for opening night, including their old pal Eduardo Cansino, aka Rita Hayworth’s dad, for opening night.
 Reservations were reportedly pouring in.

 But 10 days before the anticipated opening, a snag came up.
 Neighbors objected to the venture, citing concerns about the noise and parking.
 The Police Commission ultimately denied the sisters a permit, asserting that the building was in a “residential zone” not a commercial one.
-Which is strange because the Haymarket ye olde New York music hall-style nightclub was able to open at the same time with no problem just a couple doors down on the other side of Las Palmas at 6666 Sunset, the former Vendome building.
+Which is strange because the Haymarket ye olde New York-style music hall nightclub was able to open at the same time with no problem just a couple doors down on the other side of Las Palmas at 6666 Sunset, the former Vendome building.
 If it makes the Duncan’s feel any better, it only lasted a month.

-In late February, the club was reportedly going to open “within two weeks.”
+In late February, the club was assertedly going to open “within two weeks.”
 But March and April passed.
 In May, 1941, the Duncans had supposedly resolved their zoning issues and developed a new show for the imminent opening that never came.

-By then, the financially troubled building was bank-pwned.
+By then, the financially troubled building was bank-owned.
 In June, the bank sued the sisters for unpaid rent and demanded that they pay or vacate.
 They vacated, heading north the same month for a long and successfully engagement at San Francisco’s Lido club followed by another long and successfully engagement at the Music Box.

 The building was then put up for sale.